 So as you can understand that, you can increase your engagement by many folds, if you can create some attractive videos.
 And we all know that more engagements mean more sales.

-Here is an example of video promotion for holiday marketing.
+Here is an example of a video promotion for holiday marketing.

 By utilizing PPC ads you can really boost the holiday sales by many folds.
 As PPC Ads can be shown to people based on their interest, you’ll surely get a good conversion, especially during this holiday period.